abdulrahmanAlotaibi/fullstack-roadmap/README.md

 ## CSS in JS

-- [styled component docs](https://styled-components.com/docs) - styled component is a new way of writing CSS. it enforce the idea of coupling the markup, styles and the javascript logic for each component. a great way of styling react and react native applications.
+- [styled component docs](https://styled-components.com/docs) - styled component is a new way of writing CSS. it enforce the idea of coupling the markup, styles and the javascript logic for each component. an excellent way of styling react and react native applications.
 - [React Styled Components Tutorial](https://www.youtube.com/watch?v=syqw5UJrfoc)
 - [The Top 205 Styled Components Open Source Projects](https://awesomeopensource.com/projects/styled-components)